 This year, all of that excitement is dampened a bit by uncertainty.
 Classrooms are getting scrubbed, supplies that have always been essential are being removed for hygiene reasons, lessons on handwashing are taking precedence in the first days of school, and many students will not be coming to our rooms at all in those first several weeks.

-It is easy to become a glass-half-empty kind of person during all this uncertainty; however, teachers still have control over the educational experience students will have, and instead of filling your time thinking of all you can’t do, I want to encourage you to start filling your teaching folders with resources that can be used both in and out of the physical classroom.
+It is easy to become a glass-half-empty kind of person during all this uncertainty; however, teachers still have control over the educational experience students will have, and instead of filling your time thinking of all you can’t do, I want to encourage you to start filling your teaching folders with back to school resources that can be used both in and out of the physical classroom.

 This free resource is simple but effective in organizing students and assignments on a day-to-day basis.
 Using a daily assignment slide provides consistency for students, so they always know what to expect and how the information will be presented.